jecolasurdo/tbtlarchivist/readme.md

 4) Of the remaining episodes:
     - Sort them first descending by their assigned "priority" value.
     - Within "priority", sort them descending by their initial curation date.
       - *Two curation dates are tracked for each episode.
 The initial curation date, and the latest curation date.
-The lastest curation date can be expected to get udpated frequently, and is not a useful indicator of the relative age of an episode.*
+The lastest curation date can be expected to get updated frequently, and is not a useful indicator of the relative age of an episode.*
 5) The top item has the most recent curation date for the highest "priority" value.
 This is the episode that will be assigned.
 6) Move on to identify which clips to lease for this episode.

+**Identifying clips:**

 0) If at any point no remaining clips meet criteria, then PWA simply makes no assignment and exits.
 1) Consider all clips in the data store.